Adirondack Mountains: Geology

-Note: the Adirondacks are uplifted by a hot spot in the Canadian Shield in contrast to other mountain ranges in New York which are a part of the Appalachian chain (not to be confused with the cultural region of Appalachia).
+The Adirondacks are thought to be uplifted by a hot spot in the Canadian Shield, in contrast to other mountain ranges in New York which were created in the Alleghenian Orogeny and are a part of the Appalachian chain (not to be confused with the cultural region of Appalachia).

-Around 600 million years ago, as Laurentia drifted away from Baltica (European Craton), the area began to be pulled apart forming the Iapetus Ocean.
-Faults developed, running north to northeast which formed valleys and deep lakes.
+Around 600 million years ago, as Laurentia drifted away from Baltica (European Craton), the area began to be pulled apart, forming the Iapetus Ocean.
+Faults developed, running north to northeast, which formed valleys and deep lakes.
 Examples visible today include the grabens Lake George and Schroon Lake.
 By this time the Grenville mountains had been eroded away and the area was covered by a shallow sea.
 Several thousand feet of sediment accumulated on the sea bed.
 Trilobites were the principal life-form of the sea bed, and fossil tracks can be seen in the Potsdam sandstone floor of the Paul Smiths Visitor Interpretive Center.